superbenefit/WREEP-docs/README.md

 ## [Web3 Guides](guides/)

-The WREEP Community provides members an opportunity to explore web3 tools and concepts while earning roles and participation rewards.
+The Windfall Protocol Community provides members an opportunity to explore web3 tools and concepts while earning roles and participation rewards.

 These [guides](guides/) have been created by the community to help members learn the basic skills of web3: